aws-samples/aws-modernization-with-gremlin/content/60_convincing_your_boss/_index.md

 # Convincing Your Boss

-No, it's time to get leadership buy in!
+Now, it's time to get leadership buy in!
 First, let's take a look at What does Chaos Engineering Maturity look like.

 >The end goal is automated Chaos Engineering Experiments ran across **all** environments for all critical services **continuously**.